-- Students at each grade level are broken into "A" and "B" cohorts (each representing 1⁄2 of the in-person student population), and attend school in-person either Monday/Tuesday or Thursday/Friday with the rest being virtual learning - Wednesdays are fully remote instruction for all students, and provides the opportunity for teachers to continue supporting student learning online, to collaborate within their Professional Learning Community Teams, and for buildings to undergo a deep cleaning.
+- Students at each grade level are broken into "A" and "B" cohorts (each representing 1/2 of the in-person student population), and attend school in-person either Monday/Tuesday or Thursday/Friday with the rest being virtual learning. - Wednesdays are fully remote instruction for all students, and provides the opportunity for teachers to continue supporting student learning online, to collaborate within their Professional Learning Community Teams, and for buildings to undergo a deep cleaning.

-implementation at the beginning of the 2020-21 school year and to the extent practicable any contingent scheduling models it may consider if the situation warrants.
+Each school and/or district reopening plan describes the school schedule planned for implementation at the beginning of the 2020-21 school year and to the extent practicable any contingent scheduling models it may consider if the situation warrants.